Chances are, the first time you saw fresh ginger at the grocery store, you wondered: “What the heck is that? Is it even edible?”

 You may even be wondering that right now.

-If so, this post is for you!
+If so, this how-to article is for you!

 You’ll be forgiven if you’ve ever thought that fresh ginger looks like a really tough, gnarly, largely inedible root.